purezen/u14nod/README.md

 u14nod
 ================

-Shippable CI image for node.js on ubuntu 14.04 with commonly used services.
+Shippable CI image for node.js on ubuntu 14.04.
 Available versions are:

 1. 0.10
 2. 0.12